The key difference between work and heat is that work is the ordered motion in one direction whereas heat is the random motion of molecules.

 Work and heat are the two most important concepts of thermodynamics.
 Work and heat are highly interrelated to each other but they are not quite the same.
 The quest to understand work and heat goes way back.
 With these two concepts cleared, classical thermodynamics became one of the “completed” fields in physics.
 Both heat and work are concepts of energy.
 Theories of heat and work have a huge significance in thermodynamics, motor mechanics and machinery.

-In physics work is defined as the amount of energy transferred by a force acting through a distance.
+In physics, we define work as the amount of energy transferred by a force acting through a distance.
 Work is a scalar quantity, which means there is only a magnitude to work, a direction is not present.
-Consider an object being dragged on a rough surface.
+Consider an object that we drag on a rough surface.
 There is friction acting on the object.
-For given points A and B, infinite number of paths exist between them, therefore, there are infinitely many routes to take the box from A to B. If the distance the box travels when it is taken on a certain path is x, the work done by friction on the box is F.x, considering only the scalar values.
+For given points A and B, an infinite number of paths exist between them, therefore, there are infinitely many routes to take the box from A to B. If the distance the object travels when we take it on a certain path is, s, the work done by friction on the box is F.s, (considering only the scalar values).
 Different paths have different x values.
 Therefore, work done is different.

 Heat is a form of energy.
-Heat is also measured in Joule.
+We can measure it in Joule.
 The first law of thermodynamics is about the conservation of energy.
 It states that the heat supplied to a system is equal to the internal energy increment of that system plus the work done by the system on the surrounding.
-This shows that heat can be converted into work, and vice versa.
+Thus, this shows that we can convert heat into work, and vice versa.

 Furthermore, we can define the heat as the energy stored as random motion of molecules or atoms.
 The amount of heat in a system only depends on the state the system is in; therefore, heat is a function of state.

 What is the Difference Between Work and Heat?